Frequently Asked Questions (FAQ)

 Due dates and renewal information can be found on the bookstraps.
 Please note that some items are not eligible for renewal.

-Please return ILS borrowed items to a staff member at the Circulation Desk of the Main Library, or the Circulation Desk of a branch library.
+Please return ILS borrowed items to a staff member at the Patron Services Desk of the Main Library, or the Circulation Desk of a branch library.
 Please do not return ILS material to a library drop-box, as doing so may delay check in of the material and result in fines.

 Overdue fees are $2.00 per day per item.
 Extremely overdue items, damaged or lost material will result in a replacement charge on your account.
 The minimum charge is $100 and may be more if the replacement cost is higher.
 Any replacement charge will result in a block on your account.
 Holds are placed on MSU student enrollment, registration, diplomas, and transcripts at the same time.